By Samuel Turner |

 Blackberries are one of few fruits that are plentiful this time of year.
 You can pick them up for free if you are willing and able to spend a bit of time in the wild foraging for them.
 Foraging is a great way to eat more sustainably, seasonally, and adventurously, and as I already mentioned, it’s totally free – Have I got your attention students?

 Blackberries are one of the safest, easiest foods to start foraging for as a beginner.
-They are easily identifiable, very common, and they taste great without the need to stew, boiling, or pickling them.
+They are easily identifiable, very common, and taste great without the need to stew, boil, or pickle them.

 “Foraging is a great way to eat more sustainably, seasonally and adventurously”